Kris Letang: International play

 Letang debuted internationally for Canada in his junior rookie season during the 2005 World U18 Championships in the Czech Republic.
 Letang scored four points in six games in a silver medal effort, losing to the United States in the final.

 The next two years, Letang competed in the World Junior Championships, earning gold in 2006 and 2007, as part of a five-year Canadian championship run.
 He won the first gold medal with Canada in Vancouver as the host country, then returned the next year in Sweden to score six points in six games as team captain.
 Letang was named to the tournament All-Star team, along with national teammates Carey Price and Jonathan Toews.

 Personal life

 Letang lost one of his closest friends, Luc Bourdon, who was a defensive prospect for the Vancouver Canucks, when he died in a motorcycle accident on May 29, 2008.
-Letang was at the time playing in the 2008 Stanley Cup Finals against the Detroit Red Wings.
+Letang was at the time playing in the 2008 Stanley Cup Final against the Detroit Red Wings.
 He and Bourdon had been teammates in junior with the Val-d'Or Foreurs and the Canadian junior team.
 He had been planning on buying a motorcycle but decided against it following the death of Bourdon.

 Letang and his then long-term girlfriend, Catherine Laflamme, had a son born in November 2012.
 The couple wed on July 18, 2015, in Montreal.
 On December 20, 2017, the couple announced on Instagram they were expecting a second child.
 Their daughter was born in July 2018.
 His wife was a cast member on the third season of the Canadian reality series Hockey Wives.